 Legislation and Supervisory Authorities

 VP Bank Ltd, Vaduz, is constituted as a joint-stock company under Liechtenstein law.
 It is the parent company of VP Bank Group.
-The competent supervisory body in the country of its registered office is the Financial Market Authority (FMA) Liechtenstein.
+The competent supervisory body in the country of its registered office is the Liechtenstein Financial Market Authority (FMA).
 As the registered shares A of the parent company are listed on the SIX Swiss Exchange, VP Bank is also subject to the rules and regulations issued by SIX on the basis of the legislation pertaining to stock exchanges, in particular, the Financial Market Infrastructure Law.
-The business activities of VP Bank Group are supervised by the competent local authorities of each country in which the Group is active through subsidiary companies or representative offices.
+The business activities of VP Bank Group are supervised by the local competent authorities of each country in which the Group is active through subsidiary companies, branches and/or representative offices.

 Within the scope of its business activities, and the financial services offered by it, VP Bank must observe, in particular, the following laws and related ordinances: